 The Bible survey part of the course takes the last third of the school year.
 As I mentioned, the kindergarten course covers from Creation to the Resurrection, drawing from the both Old and New Testaments in a cursory fashion, The first-grade course then starts again with the creation story and goes more in depth through the stories in the book of Genesis.
 The second-grade course focuses on Exodus, third grade draws from 1 and 2 Samuel and 1 and 2 Kings, fourth grade is about major and minor prophets, and fifth grade teaches from the four gospels.
 The Bible lessons continually tie back to the worldview lessons, integrating ideas with the stories in ways that young children can comprehend.
 Lessons are taught in a fashion similar to the worldview lessons with visual aids and activities.
 The student workbook activities then reinforce the lessons already presented by the teacher.

-The classroom design of the curriculum makes all this a bit cumbersome for homeschooling.
-But if you can put in the lesson preparation and presentation time, it should be effective and interesting for your children.
+The classroom design of Building on the Rock makes the curriculum a bit cumbersome for homeschool families.
+But if you can put in the lesson preparation and presentation time, it should be very effective and interesting for your children.
 The detailed lesson plans really make it possible for parents to transmit crucial worldview ideas to their children.